Meta Platforms: 2021: Rebrand as Meta

-2022–present: Declining profits and mass layoffs
+2022: Declining profits and mass lay-offs

 Soon after the rebranding, in early February 2022, Meta reported a greater-than-expected decline in profits in the fourth quarter of 2021.
 It reported no growth in monthly users, and indicated it expected revenue growth to stall.
-The company also expected measures taken by Apple, Inc. to protect user privacy to cost it some $10 billion in advertisement revenue, an amount equal to roughly 8% of its revenue for 2021.
+It also expected measures taken by Apple Inc. to protect user privacy to cost it some $10 billion in advertisement revenue, an amount equal to roughly 8% of its revenue for 2021.
 In meeting with Meta staff the day after earnings were reported, Zuckerberg blamed competition for user attention, particularly from video-based apps such as TikTok.

 The 27% reduction in the company's share price which occurred in reaction to the news eliminated some $230 billion of value from Meta's market capitalization.
-Bloomberg referred to the decline as "[...] an epic rout that, in its sheer scale, is unlike anything Wall Street or Silicon Valley has ever seen".
+Bloomberg described the decline as "an epic rout that, in its sheer scale, is unlike anything Wall Street or Silicon Valley has ever seen".
 Zuckerberg's net worth fell by as much as $31 billion.
-Zuckerberg controls 13% of Meta, and the holding makes up the bulk of his wealth.
+Zuckerberg owns 13% of Meta, and the holding makes up the bulk of his wealth.

-According to published reports by Bloomberg News on March 30, 2022, Meta turned over data such as phone numbers, physical addresses, and IP addresses to hackers posing as law enforcement officials using forged documents.
+According to published reports by Bloomberg on March 30, 2022, Meta turned over data such as phone numbers, physical addresses, and IP addresses to hackers posing as law enforcement officials using forged documents.
 The law enforcement requests sometimes included forged signatures of real or fictional officials.
 When asked about the allegations, a Meta representative said, "We review every data request for legal sufficiency and use advanced systems and processes to validate law enforcement requests and detect abuse."
+In June 2022, Sheryl Sandberg, the chief operating officer of 14 years, announced she would step down that year.
+Zuckerberg said that Javier Olivan would replace Sandberg, though in a “more traditional” role.

-In June 2022, Sheryl Sandberg, the chief operating officer of 14 years, announced she would step down from the role in the fall of the same year.
-Zuckerberg stated that Javier Olivan would replace Sandberg, though in a "more traditional" role.
+In March 2022, Meta (except Meta-owned WhatsApp) and Instagram were banned in Russia and added to the Russian list of terrorist and extremist organizations for alleged Russophobia and hate speech (up to genocidal calls) amid the ongoing Russian invasion of Ukraine.
+Meta appealed against the ban, but it was upheld by a Moscow court in June of the same year.